Ours is not the first abortion war. Two previous periods saw protracted contests over whether abortion would be accepted or proscribed.

 The first was in the early centuries of Christianity, when faith spread within a Greco-Roman culture that considered abortion (and infanticide) routine.
 The second was in America during the mid-nineteenth century when abortions became widespread, freely advertised in virtually every newspaper.

-The third abortion war is now approximately years old and shows no sign of peace.
+The third abortion war is now approximately 25 years old and shows no sign of peace.
 Living in a battle zone, we can easily focus on the tactics of the moment and forget the wider context.
 The danger in forgetting is that when the situation suddenly shifts, as it did in 1973 with Roe v.
-Wade and in 1989's Webster decision, we get thrown off.
+Wade and again this year with Webster, we get thrown off.
 Suddenly the tactics we had honed become irrelevant, and the goals we had set are outdated.

 People commonly suppose that abortion is an invention of modern, technological medicine.
 In fact, it was well known in Greco-Roman society.
 Plato’s Republic made abortion or infanticide obligatory if the mother was over 40.
 In Aristotle’s ideal society, abortion would be compulsory for families that exceeded a certain size.